Madera AVA: Climate

-Soil
+Soils

-The petitioner states that the soils are composed of three major alluvial soil associations; San Joaquin-Madera, Cometa-Whitney and Hanford-Tujunga.
+The soils are composed of three major alluvial soil associations; San Joaquin-Madera, Cometa-Whitney and Hanford-Tujunga.
 These soil associations are all derived primarily from granitic sediments and are moderate to well-drained.
 The petition stated that the viticultural area contains well drained, non-alkali soils well suited to the cultivation of grapes while the western part of the county, the soils change to a highly alkali type unsuited for grape growing.
-During the hearing, Steven Ficklin, representing the petitioner, stated that a period of several years of soil treatment would be needed to leach the alkali (hgh sodium) content of this soil to below the rootline of grapes, arid that if the soils were not leached, the alkali content would damage grape vines.
+During the hearing, Steven Ficklin, representing the petitioner, stated that a period of several years of soil treatment would be needed to leach the alkali (high sodium) content of this soil to below the root line of grapes, arid that if the soils were not leached, the alkali content would damage grape vines.
 Several respondents representing grape growers in western Madera County objected to the exclusion of the western part of the county based on soil.
 Mr. Robert Smith, a Madera vineyard owner and manager of vineyards in western Madera County, testified that sodium could be leached out of alkaline soils through the application of large amounts of water, such as by irrigation during farming.
 He also stated this process could be hastened by the application of sulfuric acid or gypsum.
 Smith testified that the soils in the two vineyards which he manages in western Madera County do not have high sodium levels.

 Seven other persons testified during the public hearing that they have grown grapes in the western part of Madera County, some for as long as 25 years.
 Morgan Johnson, a Madera County grape grower, testified that some of the soil in the western part of the county is neutral and not alkaline.
 He also testified that drip irrigation could substantially reduce the alkaline content of some soils m one year's time.
 In post hearing comments, one additional person commented that he is growing grapes in western Madera County.
 The Bisceglia Brothers Wine Company in Madera also stated that they purchase grapes from western Madera County and that they favor extending the viticultural area into the western part of the county.